 Long, D. v.
 EPIC Systems Corporation

-On December 6, 2013, we filed a class action Complaint on behalf of salaried Quality Assurance “QA” employees against EPIC Systems Corporation.
-These QA employees seek to recover unpaid overtime wages and related penalties under both the federal Fair Labor Standards Act and Wisconsin wage laws.
-If you are a QA who would like to participate in this lawsuit, you must return a consent form, which can be found here.
+On February 10, 2015, we filed class action complaints on behalf of salaried Technical Writers against EPIC Systems Corporation.
+These employees seek to recover unpaid overtime wages and related penalties under both the federal Fair Labor Standards Act and Wisconsin wage laws.

-If you worked as an EPIC QA at any time during the past three years, you can join this action by sending a consent form, found here, to the attorneys representing the Class.
-Until you return the consent form, the statute of limitations on your claim will continue to run.
+If you worked as an EPIC Technical Writer at any time during the past three years, you can join this case by contacting us.
+Until you contact us, the statute of limitations on your claim will continue to run.
 Thus the length of your claim for federal overtime wages will grow smaller until a consent form is filed with the Court.

 The law prohibits anyone, including your employer, from discriminating or retaliating against you for taking part in this case or because you have exercised your rights under the FLSA.

 DO I HAVE TO PAY ANYTHING?

 You do not have to pay anything to our firm if you join the lawsuit.
 We are handling this case on a contingency basis.
 This means we will only be paid if the lawsuit is successful in obtaining relief through a settlement or a final judgment; our payment will come only out of that settlement or final judgment.

 WHAT IS A CLASS ACTION AND WHO IS INVOLVED?